THE METALLICITY DISTRIBUTION FUNCTION AND CHEMICAL EVOLUTION

 In the figures below,

-the labeled open circles indicate the age in Gyr, to show the change in abundance of each model as a
+the labeled open circles indicate the time in Gyr, to show the change in abundance of each model as a

 function of time.